- Cheapest non-owner car insurance companies in Utah

 Seniors (65-75) | $485 | $469 |

-For example, non-owner car insurance in Utah doesn't cover damage to the car you're driving or your injuries.
-Standard car insurance may include collision and comprehensive coverage to help pay for car repairs.
+For example, non-owner car insurance in Utah doesn't pay for damages to the car you're driving or any injuries you sustain.
+Owner car insurance can include collision and comprehensive coverage to pay for vehicle damages.

 Furthermore, because insurance companies anticipate that people who don't own a car will drive less frequently, and because non-owner car insurance is secondary to the owner's policy, the risk of a claimAn insurance claim is a request you make to your insurance company for coverage after your car is damaged or you have an accident.
 You can file a claim online, by phone, or in writing. is much lower.